 Lisa is a recipient of numerous awards for public service and has been recognized internationally for her work with key allies and foreign governments.
 In 2017, French President Francois Hollande presented her with the Award of Officer of the Legion of Honor of France, for her contributions to Franco-American relations.
 She serves on the Board of Advisors for Cognosante, LLC, a healthcare information technology company, and on the Board of Directors of Accenture Federal Services.
 She is a member of the Council on Foreign Relations, and co-chairs the Aspen Institute Cyber Strategy Group.
 The Governor of New York named her to a bipartisan Counterterrorism Advisory Panel in 2017.

-Lisa is a Distinguished Senior Fellow at New York University Law School, a Senior Fellow at Harvard’s Belfer Center for Science and International Affairs, and a Principal for WestExec Advisors, a strategic advisory firm.
+Lisa is a Distinguished Senior Fellow at New York University Law School, a Partner at O’Melveny & Myers, and a Senior Fellow at Harvard’s Belfer Center for Science and International Affairs.
 She is also a Senior National Security Analyst for CNN.

 Lisa is a graduate of Harvard University and the University of Chicago Law School.